 So, instead of that horrible opening, how about something like ‘Hi Bill, It’s Jonathan calling from GSA.
 I don’t know whether this is relevant to you but we’re doing a huge amount of work helping people like [name drop] with [service/solution].
 Have you got a moment to chat about issues around the new legislation?

-- Mirror language, tone and pace and listen
+6. Mirror language, tone, and pace and listen

-It isn’t about being a parrot but it is about recognising that people like people like them.
-That means using similar language, tone andpace.
-For example, if someone uses a metaphor like ‘I’m absolutely swamped at the moment’ a good response (as long as it’s genuine) might be ‘I know that swamped feeling’.
+It isn’t about being a parrot but it is about recognizing that people like them.
+That means using similar language, tone, and pace.
+For example, if someone uses a metaphor like ‘I’m absolutely swamped at the moment a good response (as long as it’s genuine) might be ‘I know that swamped feeling’.
 If prospects speak really slowly you could risk irritating them by your fast pace.
 So try to slow down a bit.

 If you’re working with scraps of paper or an excel spreadsheet or even Outlook, it won’t cut it.

 I’m not saying it’s impossible or that the latter two methods are poor systems.
 It’s just that organization is key.
 You need to quickly be able to find your notes and be able to refer to things that were said when you last spoke to the prospect.
 That includes noting down specific use of language!
 Costs for CRM systems have plummeted and can be hosted in the cloud.
 So invest in an inexpensive system (or a more robust system if you have the funds) and make sure you take excellent notes.
 After all, garbage in garbage out as they say!

 GSA is a London-based telemarketing agency with an office in Manchester.
 We offer telemarketing services and telemarketing training to ensure that you can hone your telemarketing techniques and deliver better results.